ianvanhoof/ianvanhoof.github.io/_posts/2025-4-23-harnessing_energies.md

 I am not a fan of totally positive thinking.
 Thinking positively has its place, but it can mask certain emotional energies that one can and should take advantage of.
 I am harnessing this uncomfortable energy to land a new job.

+## Getting Hired Again

+I finally have my resume where I want it in terms of words; now I have to improve the layout and insert that improved copy to my LinkedIn profile.